 Can Virtual Reality (VR) be used to not only visit digital worlds, but explore the physical world as well?
 This question was the starting point for Esper, a VR installation developed during a Summer Sessions residency at Art Center Nabi in Seoul, supported by V2_ Lab for the Unstable Media in Rotterdam.

 The installation is made up out of two connected spaces.
-The first space, the physical one, is in the cafe next to Art Center Nabi.
-For the installation 60 cameras were made and placed in this space, all in a different location and pointing in different directions.
-For each of these cameras their precise location and orientation was recorded.
-This means the system knows exactly where each camera is in relation to the others.
+The first space, the physical one, was in the cafe next to Art Center Nabi.
+60 Cameras were placed in this space, all in a different location and pointing in different directions.
+For each of these physical cameras the precise location and orientation was recorded, meaning we know exactly where each camera is in relation to the others.

-The second space, the virtual one, is in the exhibition space of Art Center Nabi and took the form of a VR headset and projection.
-In this virtual space the layout of the cameras in the cafe is recreated using floating image.
-Each of these images is placed in such a way that it mimics the position and direction of one of the physical cameras.
-By putting on the headset and looking around in VR you get to see what the camera in the other space sees at that very moment.
-This means you can see someone come in using the camera at the door, see them order a drink by looking at a cameras that is near the bar, and follow them as they take a seat by walking over to the camera that is hanging above their table.
+The second space, the virtual one, is in the main exhibition space of Nabi and took the form of a VR headset and projection.
+In the VR space the layout of the cameras is recreated using floating images.
+Each of these images is placed in such a way that it mimics the position and direction of one of the physical cameras and displays a live video stream.
+So by putting on the headset and looking around in VR you get to see what the cameras in the other space are filming at that very moment.
+By walking around in the VR space you get access to the space from different angles and positions.

 The installation uses 60 ESP32-CAM wireless IP cameras with a custom mounting and power system, router, PC and a HTC Vive.
 The PC runs a program made in Unity and the camera locations are recorded using an AR Android app made with openFrameworks.

 The name Esper was taken from the movie Blade Runner, in which a computer by the same name allows the protagonist to scan a regular photograph but move pan and zoom around the scene as if it was a 3D space.